 There was no separate health assessment during this wave, but the interviewers took a measure of handgrip strength and walking speed when they visited participants in their homes.

-Wave 5 includes a personal interview in the participant's home and a self-completion questionnaire.
-There will be no health assessment at Wave 5, though measures of hand grip strength and walking speed will be taken during the personal interview.
+Wave 5 included a personal interview in the participant's home and a self-completion questionnaire.
+There was no health assessment in Wave 5, though measures of hand grip strength and walking speed were taken during the personal interview.